wdi-sf-september-2014/notes/advanced_sequelize/README.md

 * Validations
 * Associations
-* Cleaner callbacks with promises
+* Cleaner callbacks with promises (maybe, but a bit unlikely)

 ### Validations